julio-navarro-lara/generar-dni/README.md

 # generar-dni
-Script for generating random Spanish DNI numbers.
+Script for generating a wordlist of random Spanish DNI numbers.
 Based on a script by ricardojosef: https://github.com/ricardojoserf/dni-spain-wordlist

 Usage for a quantity "q" of random DNI numbers: